MiuLab/DuaLUG/dual inference/README.md

 # Dual Inference of NLU and NLG
-> The implementation of the paper [*"Dual Inference for Improving Language Understanding and Generation"*](https://arxiv.org/abs/xxxxx.xxxxx) (EMNLP 2020)
+> The implementation of the paper [*"Dual Inference for Improving Language Understanding and Generation"*](https://arxiv.org/abs/2010.04246) (Findings of EMNLP 2020)

 ## Requirements
 * Python >= 3.6